 Venture capital in the Canadian life science industry

 Venture Capital (VC) is essential to the Canadian economy and has been a critical success factor for many now-thriving Canadian companies.
-According to the Canadian Venture Capital & Private Equity Association (CVCA), new VC investment in Canada went up to $2.3 billion or 24% in 2015, from the previous year; VC investments were at their highest levels since 2007; and, 536 VC deals were completed, up 12 percent over the prior year.
-In addition, the average amount of VC financing received by Canadian companies in 2015 was $4.2 million, a decrease from the $4.7 million averaged the year before.
-In the life sciences sector in Canada, VC investments grew to $647 million in 2015, an increase of 35% above the $479 million invested the previous year.
+According to the Canadian Venture Capital & Private Equity Association (CVCA), new VC investment in Canada rose 41% to $3.2 billion in 2016, the highest on record since 2001.
+In the life sciences sector in Canada, VC investments grew to $1 billion in 2016 with three of the top ten deals attributable to the life science sector.

 As part of a global trend, pharmaceutical multi-national establishments (MNEs) are increasing their participation in the Canadian VC markets to access R&D opportunities in Canada.
 Since 2011, pharmaceutical MNEs, alone or in partnerships, invested in four new Canadian Life Sciences VC funds.